fbpx

 Click Here to Read the Full Archived Article

-OneRep offers an API and actually powers opt outs for several other other data removal privacy companies.
-If you are uncomfortable with the idea of OneRep processing your personal information, and are unsure if your data removal privacy company might be using the OneRep API to perform your opt outs behind the scenes as a OneRep strategic partner, we encourage you to send a quick note to your data removal service asking them something like “Does your company exclusively fulfill all of its own data broker opt outs and removals, or do you utilize any third parties to fulfill some of, or all of, your data broker opt outs or removals?
-If you do utilize a third party, can you please reply with the name of the company(s) you use so I can evaluate if I am comfortable with your use of that service”
+Onerep offers an API that powers opt-outs for Mozilla Monitor and several other data removal privacy companies.
+If you are uncomfortable with the idea of Onerep processing your personal information, and are unsure if your data removal privacy company might be using the Onerep API to perform your opt-outs behind the scenes, we encourage you to send a quick note to your data removal service asking them something like “Does your company exclusively fulfill all of its own data broker opt-outs and removals, or do you utilize any third parties such as Onerep to fulfill some of, or all of, your data broker opt-outs or removals?
+If you do utilize a third party, can you please reply with the name of the company(s) you use so I can evaluate if I am comfortable with your use of that service?”

 Does your data removal service utilize the OneRep API behind the scenes?